 About GKE Inference Gateway

-This page introduces Google Kubernetes Engine (GKE) Inference Gateway, an enhancement to the GKE Gateway for optimized serving of generative AI applications.
-It explains the key concepts, features, and how GKE Inference Gateway works.
+This page explains the key concepts and features of Google Kubernetes Engine (GKE) Inference Gateway, an extension to the GKE Gateway for optimized serving of generative AI applications.

 This page is intended for the following personas: